 DFT’s interpretation of neural dependence differs not only from that of the other dualisms above (as just explained), but also from that of Churchland.
 While minds do depend on brains in DFT, they do so in ontologically and causally irreducible ways.
 To start with, brains alone don’t account for behavior in DFT.
 As already noted, mental causality brings subjective, qualitative dynamics to behavior.
 In contrast, Churchland’s reductionism doesn’t explain how neuronal circuits alone can have subjective, qualitative dynamics (e.g., choosing which food tastes best or which face looks prettier).
 Also, DFT rejects her claim that brains alone exist.
 This reductive (or eliminative) claim leaves her unable to explain the conscious percepts, thoughts, and feelings we obviously possess.
 As already noted, DFT also explains how minds get their unity, while Churchland offers no explanations here.
 All this arguably turns the tables on her claim that experimental evidence about brains has greater consilience under her brain alone hypothesis than under dualism.

 In sum, all forms of naturalistic dualism hold that the human soul is highly dependent on the human brain in very detailed ways.
 Unlike some others, option (d) adds that consciousness doesn’t emerge from brains that lack consciousness—and that the soul has its own causal dynamics irreducible to the brain’s dynamics.
-A broader theoretical implication of all the naturalistic dualism’s above is that we would expect to discover highly detailed physical correlates upon which our phenomenal and non-phenomenal lives depend.
+A broader theoretical implication of all the naturalistic dualisms above is that we would expect to discover highly detailed physical correlates upon which our phenomenal and non-phenomenal lives depend.
 Not surprisingly, some dualists these days are, in fact, interested in discovering those highly detailed physical correlates for the sake of developing a testable theory.
 Thus, whatever Churchland might mean by a “nonphysical soul,” one thing is clear about the issue of neural dependence: over the past 2400 years very few, if any, noteworthy dualists have denied that the “soul” causally depends in a very detailed way on the physical.
 This dualism is, of course, compatible with souls having their own causal dynamics and interacting with brains (yyyy 2013; yyyy and xxxx 2019; xxxx and yyyy 2021).

 Neural Dependence: Hard versus Easy Cases